stuartsierra/devbox/README.md

 These files use [Vagrant] to create an instance of a virtual machine with my preferred software installed on either [VirtualBox] or [AWS].

+I publish this repository for **example purposes only**.
+I do not recommend using it as-is.
+Instead, treat it as a source of ideas for creating your own Vagrant setup.

 [Vagrant]: http://www.vagrantup.com/
 [VirtualBox]: https://www.virtualbox.org/